 Equality objective

-Key strategies to address thi is
+Key strategies to addres ss this

-1 l 2 Ta
+, ,

-Action Who?
-When?
-Resources and training needs/costs How will this be monitored?
-What are the success criteria?
+Action Who When Resources and How will this

+Action ? ? training needs/costs be monitored?

+g What are the

+success

+criteria?

 It is a legal duty to implement accessibility plans to increase the extent to which disabled pupils can participate in the curriculum, improve the physical environment to enable disabled pupils to take better advantage of their education and improve the availability of accessible information to disabled pupils.
 Some examples of strategies might be: